joone/fosscomics/content/posts/4. How Did People Write Code in the Early Days of Computing/index.md

 Programming became much more practical when stored-program computers were introduced.
 A program could be loaded into electronic memory and executed without rewiring the machine.
 The Manchester Baby ran a stored program in 1948, and [EDSAC](https://en.wikipedia.org/wiki/EDSAC) entered regular operation in 1949.
 [EDVAC](https://en.wikipedia.org/wiki/EDVAC) was highly influential in the development of the stored-program design, although it became operational later.

 A program is made up of instructions that a machine can understand and execute.
 At the lowest level, these instructions are called [machine code](https://en.wikipedia.org/wiki/Machine_code).
-Machine code is represented as binary numbers, such as 0 and 1, so it is difficult for people to read and remember.
+Machine code is encoded as patterns of binary digits, or zeros and ones, which are difficult for people to read and remember.

 ![A programmer in dark glasses stares at rows of binary digits with an exclamation mark overhead.](images/4_3.png "size:70%")